Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 });
 ```

-#### Page View Tracking
+#### Page view tracking

-Together with tracking attribution data, Amplitude can optionally track page views, specifically where the user lands after clicking a hyperlink that contains campaign parameters.
-Page views can only be tracked if attribution tracking is enabled and new attribution data is tracked.
-Page view tracking is not a standalone feature.
-This can be done by setting `attribution.trackPageView` to `true`.
-By default this is set to `false`.
+Together with tracking attribution data, Amplitude can track page views, specifically where the user lands after clicking a hyperlink that contains campaign parameters.
+You can track page views only if attribution tracking is enabled and new attribution data is tracked.
+Page view tracking isn't a standalone feature.
+You can do this by setting `attribution.trackPageView` to `true`.
+By default it's set to `false`.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {